 If the landlord or agent finds out that you have a pet, they may tell you that you will be evicted if you do not get rid of it.
 This is not always true.

-If your landlord gives you a breach of duty notice or a notice to vacate because you have a pet, contact the Tenants Union for advice.
+If your landlord gives you a breach of duty notice or a notice to vacate because you have a pet, contact us for advice.